simondelamarre/bigepathscript/README.md

 It can be processed only with setup from pathapi and tab execution from puppeteer so Tests has been removed from this repository because itsmake no sens outside of the APIM.bige.dev environment.

-Also pathapi uses other APIs from APIM such as puppeteer, image processor and much more to run right.
+Also pathapi uses other APIs from APIM such as puppeteer, image processor and much more private APIs that make it run right...